pni-lab/connattractor/docs/01-paper.md

 While this novel approach has already significantly contributed to expanding our understanding of the general computational principles of the brain (see https://doi.org/10.1038/s41583-023-00705-w), the requirement of training ANNs for specific tasks poses inherent limitations in their capacity to explain the spontaneous macro-scale dynamics of neural activity (https://doi.org/10.1038/s41593-019-0520-2).

 In this work, we adopt a middle ground between traditional computational modeling and neuroconnectionism to investigate the phenomenon of brain dynamics.
 On one hand, similar to neuroconnectionism, our objective is not to achieve a comprehensive bottom-up understanding of neural mechanisms.
-Instead, we utilize an artificial neural network (ANN) as a high-level computational model of the brain.
+Instead, we utilize an artificial neural network (ANN) as a high-level computational model of the brain ({numref}`concept`A).
 On the other hand, we do not train our ANN for a specific task.
-Instead, we empirically set its weights based on  data about the "activity flow" ([](http://dx.doi.org/10.1038/nn.4406), [](http://dx.doi.org/10.1038/s41467-017-01000-w)) across regions within the functional brain connectome, as measured with functional magnetic resonance imaging (fMRI).
+Instead, we empirically set its weights based on  data about the "activity flow" ([](http://dx.doi.org/10.1038/nn.4406), [](http://dx.doi.org/10.1038/s41467-017-01000-w)) across regions within the functional brain connectome, as measured with functional magnetic resonance imaging (fMRI, {numref}`concept`B).
 We employ a neurobiologically motivated ANN architecture, a continuous-space Hopfield network ([](https://doi.org/10.1073/pnas.79.8.2554), [](https://doi.org/10.1038/s42254-023-00595-y)).

 Within this architecture, the topology of the functional connectome naturally defines an energy level for any arbitrary activation patterns and a trajectory towards one of the finite number of stable patterns that minimize this energy, the so-called attractor states.
 Our model also offers a natural explanation for brain state dynamics.
-In the presence of weak noise, the system does not converge into an equilibrium state but undergoes "bifurcation", enabling it to traverse extensive regions of the state space, moving on a path restricted by the "gravitational pull" of different attractor states.
+In the presence of weak noise, the system does not converge into an equilibrium state but undergoes "bifurcation", enabling it to traverse extensive regions of the state space, moving on a path restricted by the "gravitational pull" of different attractor states ({numref}`concept`C).

 In this simplistic yet powerful framework, both spontaneous and task-induced brain dynamics can be conceptualized as a high-dimensional path that meanders on the reconstructed energy landscape in a way that is restricted by the "gravitational pull" of the attractors states.
 The framework provides a generative model for both resting state and task-related brain dynamics, offering novel perspectives on the mechanistic origins of resting state brain states and task-based activation maps.